j-easy/easy-jobs/README.md

 ## Latest news

+* 05/11/2017: Version 0.3 is out with a new [administration web interface](https://github.com/j-easy/easy-jobs#admin-web-interface).
+See all changes in details [here](https://github.com/j-easy/easy-jobs/releases).
 * 29/06/2017: Version 0.2 is released with some bug fixes and few enhancements.
 See all changes in details [here](https://github.com/j-easy/easy-jobs/releases).
 * 22/06/2017: Version 0.1 is out!
 See what this first version brings to the table [here](https://github.com/j-easy/easy-jobs/releases).

 ## What is Easy Jobs?

 Easy Jobs is a simple job server for Java.
-It allows you to define jobs and request their executions through a restful API.
+It allows you to define jobs and request their executions through a RESTful API.

 ## How does it work?